Optimization Example - Flatten MLP Response

 Paradoxically, the reference level you specify in the Optimization Options dialog is not critical at all.
 That's because MSO uses a shared sub gain block, which can shift the reference level (which is the final target level) to a wide range of convenient values.
 It is used as an optimization aid to getting the most accurate possible equalization, as described in detail in the topic titled The Shared Gain Block: A Special Kind of "Filter".
 After optimization, its value is discarded in the filter report.
 However, if you were to delete this gain block before optimizing, you would hamper MSO's ability to get the most accurate equalization possible.
 The reference level specified in the Optimization Options dialog would then become a kind of "magic reference level", which would need to be determined by multiple experiments.
 With a shared gain block present, this "magic level" is just an internal calculation that gets performed automatically by the optimizer, and you don't need to worry about it.

 To make a long story short, we just pick the reference level for the Optimization Options dialog in a simple way.
-After determining the preliminary reference level per the figure above, we just choose for the final reference level a position on the graph that's close to the preliminary one.
-The preliminary reference level in this case is 83.8 dB, so the final one could be 80 or 85 dB.
+After determining the EQ level per the figure above, we just choose for the final reference level a position on the graph that's close to the EQ level.
+The EQ level in this case is 83.8 dB, so the final one could be 80 or 85 dB.
 We'll just pick 80 dB.

 Setting The Optimization Options